-In early July 2014, Nexans France SAS paid 70.6 million euro fine imposed on it by the European Commission.
+In early July 2014, Nexans France SAS paid the 70.6 million euro fine imposed on it by the European Commission.
 Nexans France SAS and the Company appealed the European Commission's decision to the General Court of the European Union.
 The appeal was dismissed on July 12, 2018.
-Nexans France SAS and the Company appealed the General Court's judgment before the European Court of Justice.
-This action is still pending, with the Advocate General's Opinion and the subsequent judgment expected during the first semester 2020.
+Nexans France SAS and the Company appealed the General Court's judgment before the European Court of Justice which, in turn, dismissed the appeal on July 16, 2020.

-As an indirect consequence of the European Commission's decision, certain Group entities received in April 2019, claims from customers filed before the courts in the United-Kingdom, the Netherlands and Italy against Nexans and other defendants.
+In April 2019, certain Group entities received antitrust damages claims from customers filed before the courts in the United Kingdom, Italy and the Netherlands against Nexans and other defendants.

-In the UK, Scottish and Southern Energy lodged a claim against Nexans France SAS, the Company and certain companies of the Prysmian Group.
-However, in September 2019, the claim against Nexans France SAS and the Company was stayed.
+In the UK, Scottish and Southern Energy (SSE) lodged a claim against the Company and Nexans France SAS and certain companies of the Prysmian Group.
+In September 2019, the claim against the Company and Nexans France SAS was discontinued, with no payment to SSE and each party bearing their own costs of the proceedings.